vamsi9385/BRAIN-STROKE-DETECTION-USING-DENSENET-ALGORITHM/README.md

 The model is trained using:

 - Transfer learning with DenseNet201
--Binary cross-entropy loss
+- Binary cross-entropy loss
--Adam optimizer
+- Adam optimizer
--Fine-Tuning
+- Fine-Tuning
--After initial training, the model fine-tunes by unfreezing some layers of DenseNet201.
+- After initial training, the model fine-tunes by unfreezing some layers of DenseNet201.

 Evaluation